sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

         FeaturesApi apiInstance = new FeaturesApi(defaultClient);
         String projectId = "projectId_example"; // String | project-space to read from.
-        String alignedFeatureId = "alignedFeatureId_example"; // String | feature which intensities should be read out String type = "APEX_HEIGHT"; // String | quantification type.
+        String alignedFeatureId = "alignedFeatureId_example"; // String | feature which intensities should be read out QuantificationMeasure type = QuantificationMeasure.fromValue("APEX_HEIGHT"); // QuantificationMeasure | quantification type.
 Currently, only APEX_HEIGHT is supported, which is the intensity of the feature at its apex. try {
             QuantificationTable result = apiInstance.getQuantification(projectId, alignedFeatureId, type);
             System.out.println(result);